shreezan123/ios_first_app/README.md

 # ios_first_app
-A simple application where a window is displayed when a button is pressed
+An application where a window is displayed when a button is pressed